Car Accident Injuries

 These often result from the face striking the steering wheel, windshield, airbag, dashboard, side window, car seats or shattered glass.
 Motorcycle accident victims especially are prone to facial injuries.

-Some examples of face injuries resulting from crashes include:
+Some examples of facial injuries resulting from crashes include:

 - Broken nasal bone